prisma/prisma1/content/04-Reference/03-API/02-Queries.md

 #### Specifying the node by another unique field

-You can also supply any [unique field](!alias-teizeit5se#unique) as an argument to the query to identify a node.
+You can also supply any [unique field](!alias-eiroozae8u#unique) as an argument to the query to identify a node.
 For example, if you already declared the `slug` field of the `Post` type to be unique, you could select a post by specifying its slug:

-> Query a specific node by slug:
+Query a specific `Post` node by its `slug`:

 ```graphql
 ---